 You’ll be shocked to learn just how little daily exposure to subway noise can damage your hearing.

-The report clearly states that daily subway noise (and this includes on the platforms waiting for the trains, not just inside the trains), “has the potential to cause hearing loss.”
+The report (Journal of Urban Health, Sept.
+2006) states that daily subway noise (and this includes on the platforms waiting for the trains, not just inside the trains), “has the potential to cause hearing loss.”

 Highest Decibel Level on Subway Platform

 In the study, greater than one in 10 subway platform measurements was louder than 100 dB; this means a time allowance of 90 seconds.
 Inside the cars, however, the noise was even louder.

 Average maximum level of noise on a subway platform came in at 94 dB.
 The inside average was 95.

 - A chainsaw is about 100 dB, and a gunblast is 140 dB.